kristoff-it/allyourcodebase.com/content/gamedev/index.md

 Feel free to improve this page
 [by sending a PR](https://github.com/kristoff-it/allyourcodebase.com)!
-Please ensure entries on this page are:
+Please ensure entires on this page are:

 * Alphabetically ordered by project name
 * Actively maintained (at least one commit in the last 12 months, or broadly used by the community.)